CBR, VBR, and ABR are different ways for an encoder to spend bitrate across an audio or video file.

 TL;DR

-CBR keeps the bitrate constant.
+CBR keeps the bitrate steady.

-VBR changes bitrate based on complexity.
+VBR changes bitrate based on complexity and is often preferred for music.

 The quick comparison